FEniCS/ufl/doc/sphinx/source/user/examples.rst

   a = v*u1*dx + k*c*dot(grad(v), grad(u1))*dx
   L = v*u0*dx + k*v*f*dx

-This example is implemented in the file ``demo/Heat.ufl`` in the collection of demonstration forms included with the UFL source distribution.
+This example is implemented in the file ``Heat.ufl`` in the collection of demonstration forms included with the UFL source distribution.